JessonChan/yorm/README.md

 Now support these types of tag.
 ### column ###
-this tag is to alias struct name to a real column name.
-"Id int \`yorm:column(autoId)\`" means this field Id will name autoId in mysql column
+this tag alias struct name to a real column name.
+"Id int \`yOrm:column(autoId)\`" means this field Id will name autoId in mysql column
 ### pk ###
-this tag allow you to set a primary key where select/delete/update as the where clause  "Id int \`yorm:column(autoId);pk\`"
+this tag allow you to set a primary key where select/delete/update as the where clause  "Id int \`yOrm:column(autoId);pk\`"